Ma-Pe-Ma/Lode-Runner-2020/ReadMe.md

 Your graphics card has to support OpenGL 4.6 to run it.
 You also need to install Visual Studio x64 redistributables (vc_redist.x64) from [Microsoft's site](https://aka.ms/vs/16/release/vc_redist.x64.exe).

 ## Developer Notes
 This was my first complex project since I started programming.
-My earlier efforts were limited to calculate/solve math problems.
+My earlier efforts were limited to calculating/solving math problems.

-I tested the game, I completed much of it but much of the code was rewritten so an other deep testing is needed.

 This was a good starting project as I learned a lot about programming and designing code while making it.

-I know that there are parts that are still badly implemented those parts will be fixed up sporadically as those are not high priorieties for me right now.
+The project has been restructured numerous times since then and there are only a few parts left which could have been implemented better but cleaning them up may not worth the effort now.

+But altogether I'm satisfied with the result.

 ## Screenshots